10 Strangest Pets To Live In The White House

 President William H. Taft had a massive family.
 For years, the presidential milk was provided by their cow “Mooley Wooly”, but when she was no longer able to produce enough milk for the 300lb president and his family, she was sent to play on a farm in upstate Wisconsin.
 By complete coincidence, Wisconsin Senator Isaac Stephenson bought Taft a Holstein cow that he named Pauline Wayne.
 The entire Taft family is said to have taken an instant liking to the bovine, and for the remainder of their years in the White House, Pauline freely grazed throughout the White House lawn and provided plenty of milk for the family.
 After that, she was trucked back to Wisconsin, where she was resented by all the other cows for being famous.

 Benjamin Harrison loved his animals so much, he wore them.
 At least that was the case with his two opossums named Mr. Reciprocity and Mr. Protection.
-Fellow legislators recall seeing him pace around with the Old Whiskers.
+Fellow legislators recall seeing him pace around with the opossums frantically climbing on his legs and shoulders, but nothing could humiliate him more than his pet goat, Old Whiskers.
 Apparently, he was well known for being one of the crankiest goats in the history of the world, and disliked being used as the muscle behind the private stagecoach of Harrison’s grandkids.
 One day he was pulling them around the lawn when he suddenly decided to make a break for it.
 He charged out of the White House gate and ran up and down Pennsylvania Avenue.
 The president and several aides chased after him for several blocks, and after they finally caught him, the children were much more apprehensive to deem him their personal clydesdale in the future.
 The goat wins.

 Martin van Buren may have gone down in history as one of the most hated presidents of all time, but not everyone hated him.
 The Sultan of Oman liked him so much that as a gesture of friendship, he gave him a pair of tiger cubs.
 The president was known for his excess and fancy dress, so it came as a shock to everyone that he really liked the cubs and wanted to keep them.
 Leave it to congress to ruin everything.
 Technically, the cubs weren’t gifted directly to him, they were the property of the people of the United States of America.
 Crestfallen, he loaded the cubs into a shoebox and donated them to the local zoo, after pouting during the entire carriage ride there.